|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Today we drive to Kalimpong, first stopping to visit the Rumtek Monastery.
 Rumtek Monastery was the seat of the Kagypa sect of Tibetan Buddhism.
 The first monastery was built here in 1717, but crumbled to ruins and the present monastery dates from 1960.

 We have a full day drive through the spectacular countryside to Thimphu, the nation's capital.
-Enroute, we visit Rinchending Monastery also known to some as the Kharbandi Monastery.
-It is widely known today that most of the thousands of people who visit the Lhakhang do so to pray for children.
-We will have lunch at the start of the 15 minute walk that leads up to this mystical monastery.
-We visit the Thimphu post office where we can make our own stamp and send a post card home with your own made stamp.
+The driving distance today is about 175 kms and will take about 5 - 6 hours.
+Enroute, we visit Rinchending Monastery also known to some as the Kharbandi Monastery built in 1967 by the great grandmother of the present king of Bhutan.
+Thimphu is the modern capital of Bhutan with an estimated population of about more that 95, 000 people.
+Afterwards, we visit the Thimphu post office where we can make our own stamp and send a post card home with your self made stamp.
 Overnight in Thimphu.

 Day 11: Thimphu Festival

 Today we enjoy the sights and sounds of one of the biggest festivals in the country, the Thimphu Tshechu.
-The Tshechu is a religious event celebrated on tenth day of a month of the lunar calendar corresponding to the birthday of Guru Rimpoche (Guru Padmasambhava).
-Enjoy the many colourful dances that are performed through out the city.
-Overnight in Thmiphu.
+The Tshechu is a religious 3 days event celebrated on tenth day of a month of the lunar calendar corresponding to the birthday of Guru Rimpoche (Guru Padmasambhava).
+Enjoy the many colourful mask and folk dances that are performed throughout the city.
+The dances (most of which are performed by monks) bring blessings to the onlookers as well as teaching them about the Buddhist Dharma.
+This religious festival pays homage to Guru Rimpoche who introduced Buddhism to Bhutan and other Himalayan regions.
+The festival draws many spectators from all over Bhutan.

-Sightseeing of the nation's capital.
-Bhutan is the only country whose government is officially Buddhist, and as such, a walk through the streets of Thimphu is a walk unlike any other in the world.
-We visit the Chorten Memorial Temple before we see a real life Takin, the national animal of Bhutan.
-Overnight in Thimphu.
+Bhutan is the only country whose government is officially Buddhist and as such, a walk through the streets of Thimphu is a walk unlike any other in the world.
+We visit the National Memorial Chorten built in 1974 in memory of the Third King of Bhutan.
+Later visit the Mini Zoo to see a real life Takin, the national animal of Bhutan.

 Day 13: To Punakha via Dochula Pass, Punakha Dzong